 He figures his collection would hold 231,000 songs, but only one has ever been touched or seen the light of day.
 They remain factory-sealed in their boxes.

-The iPod’s status as an icon was brief but seismic, a sleek and at times colorful trigger of upheaval to the music industry in the middle of the century’s first decade.
-Soon the iPhone with a media player, that grew more powerful with each generation, relegated the iPod to junk drawers, closets and boxes, next to that cassette-tape-playing Sony Walkman.
+The iPod’s status as an icon was brief but seismic, a sleek and at-times-colorful trigger of upheaval to the music industry in the middle of the century’s first decade.
+Soon the iPhone, which grew more powerful with each generation, relegated the iPod to junk drawers, closets and boxes, next to that cassette-tape-playing Sony Walkman.

 But not before Apple sold millions of iPods and shifted our listening habits away from albums and CDs, inspiring us to build unique playlists with downloads of individual songs.
 We scored and deejayed our daily life with thousands of songs in our pocket.
 We tuned out the noise and the people next to us on our commutes and in our offices, and just lost ourselves in the music.

 Apple still makes a few versions of the iPod, but those, too, will likely disappear.
 As they do, interest in collecting the personal media players is soaring — and so are the values on certain models.

 “I collect iPods … because of their design and stamp in history,” says Wellings, an IT expert from Manchester, England.
 “Most of Apple’s devices tend to pave the path for the future, and it’s always nice to show others the original item that started a trend.”

 A long line of iPod models